pymodbus-dev/pymodbus/doc/source/library/pymodbus.client.setup.rst

 Client setup.
 =============

 Pymodbus offers different transport protocols Serial/TCP/TLS/UDP, which are implemented as separate classes.
 Each class defines exactly on transport type.

-Applications can add custom transport types as long as the new class inherits from class BaseOldModbusClient.
+Applications can add custom transport types as long as the new class inherits from class ModbusBaseClient.

-Applications can also custom decoders and customer framers.
+Applications can also use customer framers.

 All transport types are supplied in 2 versions: